-Main activity: Students use the job description template as guidance to research their chosen role and what it involves.
+Main activity: Students can use the job description activity and top tips as guidance to help them research their chosen role and what it involves.

-Note: The job description template is no longer a required part of the final entry and does not need to be submitted.
+Note: The job description is no longer a required part of the final entry and does not need to be submitted.

-Core resources: Job description template for student guidance.
+Core resources: Job description activity sheet for student guidance.

-Differentiated materials: Job description guidance sheet to support this task, useful vocabulary list.
+Differentiated materials: Job description top tips sheet to support this task, useful vocabulary list.